 <iframe width=”1090″ height=”513″ src=”https://www.youtube.com/embed/ciVRr_UBUkg” frameborder=”0″ allow=”accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture” allowfullscreen></iframe>

 HLN held a successful series of events looking at dung beetles on 26-27 April 2016.
-Graeme Stevenson, a fellow Landcarer from NW Tasmania, gave an enthusiastic talk on Tuesday evening.
+Graeme Stevenson presented on the benefits of dung beetles in the landscape.

 The workshop was followed by a farm walk at ‘Blairgowrie’, where we were all very excited to find 3 active species working away in the paddock.
 Thanks to Dick Turnbull for hosting the farm walk.